Uniqueness of the second eigenspace of the interchange process: Setup and main results

 Next, we reduce the graph $G$ at vertex $n$, and produce a new graph $H$ on $[n-1]$ with edge weights

 Formula \eqref{eq:redweights} is obtained via a Schur complement computation which is explained in \zcref{sec:Schur} below.
-This \emph{Schur reduction} from $G$ to $H$, also known as an \emph{electric network reduction} or a \emph{Kron reduction}, preserves the effective conductance between any two vertices $1\leq i<j\leq n-1$.
+If $G$ is connected, then $H$ is connected: along any path in $G$, an occurrence of the removed vertex $n$ between two neighbors $i$ and $j$ can be replaced by the positive reduced edge of weight $c_{in}c_{jn}/\sum_k c_{kn}$.
+We call this operation the \emph{Schur reduction}, or \emph{Kron reduction}, of $G$ at $n$.
 Analogously we define the interchange operator on $H$ as